-1.2 The committee coordinator will update the email distribution list as some staff have either left NSU, changed departments, or there are new employees to NSU that could benefit from this committee collaboration.
-Before the start of the term, the request to present on departmental resources will go out to the campus community, not just those who attend the bi-monthly (twice a month) meetings.
-The committee coordinator will also change this measure for next assessment cycle to read, "Foster diverse participation in campus activities and programs.
+1.2: The committee coordinator updated the email distribution list as some staff have either left NSU, changed departments, or there are new employees to NSU that could benefit from this committee collaboration.
+Before the start of the term, the request to present on departmental resources went out to the campus community, not just those who attend the bi-monthly (twice a month) meetings.
+The committee coordinator also changed this measure for this assessment cycle to read, "Foster diverse participation in campus activities and programs.
 Initiatives and programs are inclusive and embrace community members with diverse backgrounds and life experiences and support the free and open exchange of ideas and civil discourse.
 University officials from a myriad of areas on campus collaborate to provide inclusive and diverse programming.
 With the exchange of ideas, the accountability of fostering diversity within our programs is an ongoing initiative.
-Evidence of the adoptions of or the discourse.
-University officials from a myriad of areas on campus collaborate to provide inclusive and diverse programming.
-With the exchange of ideas, the accountability of fostering diversity within our programs is
+Evidence of the adoptions of or the interaction with diversity related programs and departments will be a strategic indicator of success and will be documented in the minutes.
+The goal is meet regularly and provide professional development opportunities at 50% of the meetings for the academic year."